zeroxf89/agenticSeek/README.md

 ---

 ## Features:
-- 100% Local, 100% Private: No cloud, runs on your hardware.
+- 100% Local: No cloud, runs on your hardware.
 Your data stays yours.

-- Talk to It: Voice-enabled interact naturally with speech to text and text to speech.
+- Voice interaction: Voice-enabled natural interaction.

 - Filesystem interaction: Use bash to navigate and manipulate your files effortlessly.

-- Code like a Pro: Can write, debug, and run code in Python, C, Golang—with more languages on the way.
+- Code what you ask: Can write, debug, and run code in Python, C, Golang and more languages on the way.

-- Self-Correcting: If a command flops or code breaks, it retries and fixes itself.
+- Self-Correcting: If a command flops or code breaks, it retries and fixes it by itself.

-- Agentic routing: Automatically picks the right agent for the job.
+- Agent routing: Automatically picks the right agent for the job.

 - Divide and Conquer: For big tasks, spins up multiple agents to plan and execute.

 - Tool-Equipped: From basic search to flight APIs and file exploration, every agent has it's own tools.

-- Memory That Matters: Remembers what’s useful, your preferences and past sessions conversation.
+- Memory: Remembers what’s useful, your preferences and past sessions conversation.

 - Web Browsing: Autonomous web navigation is underway.
 (Under development)